amitxv/PC-Tuning/docs/post-install.md

 ## Replace Task Manager with Process Explorer

-This step is not optional as the performance counter driver will be disabled which breaks the stock Task Manager functionality.
+This step is not optional as the performance counter driver will be disabled, which breaks the stock Task Manager functionality.

 <details>